 You can also schedule (or generate on demand) an Archiving report for your whole database, or for a specific group or account, by opening the Console in the Reports view.

-Is it possible to see in the Storage Platform Console which customers enabled archiving?
+Is it possible to see in the Storage Platform Console which customers have enabled Archiving?

-If I archive a file, will there be a reduction in the volume of total data selected for backup, and does this free up space for additional files to be backed up?
+If I archive a file, will there be a reduction in the volume of total data selected for backup, and does this free up space for additional files?

 Your total data selected for backup will remain the same, regardless of how much of it is archived.

-We have added extra columns in the console so you can see how much has been archived.
+We have added extra columns in the console so you can see how much of your data is archived.

 Your data selection remains exactly the same, and the data protected stays unchanged too.
-You are basically specifying that a portion of your backed-up data is also archived, but you are still storing the same amount of data on the platform which is associated with the client account.
+You are basically specifying that a portion of your backed-up data be archived, but you are still storing the same amount of data on the Platform and that data is associated with your ESE account.